-Bright colored parrots are everywhere.
+Bright colored parrots are in cages along the way.

 Of course the zoo has animals too, in cages along the walkways.
-Most of them are just taking it easy - the thing to do in Hilo.

 The zoo's website has detailed information about all their animals, birds, and other critters.